luke185/CP3407_MyClean/iteration_1.md

 ## Estimation:

 >   V1: Week / Chapter 1
-- 1 days
+- 4 days

+>   V1: Week / Chapter 3
-- Adjusted for Velocity: 2 days (1 / 0.7 = 1.42)
+- Adjusted for Velocity: 6 days (4 / 0.7 = 5.71)
->   V1: Week / Chapter 2

 ### + Planning Poker

-- Luke: 1
+- Luke: 4
-- Zane: 1
+- Zane: 4
-- Corey: 1
+- Corey: 5
-- Dylan: 2
+- Dylan: 3
+- Caleb: 5
+Average: 4 days (4.2)

 ### + Assumptions

 - Will need to have a working database of cleaning companies to list them

-- Will have company setup process enabled before this feature
+### + Dependencies

+- Cleaner registration needs to be completed so that we can dynamically display company listings.

 ## Tasks
 >   V1: Week / Chapter 3